Descriptions sorted by Immigration

 -

-The ISSO often recommends that students include additional documents to make their study permit or work permit application clearer or more convincing.
+The GO-ISSO sometimes recommends that students include additional documents to make their study permit or work permit application clearer or more convincing.

 -

 Many Carleton students are able to prepare their own study and work permit applications.
-IRCC’s online system is easy to use, and the ISSO provides information and support for immigration applications.
+IRCC’s online system is easy to use, and the GO-ISSO provides information and support for the most common student immigration applications.

 If you pay someone to do an immigration application for you, make sure they are an Authorized Representative under Canadian law: a lawyer, paralegal, Quebec notary, or Regulated Canadian Immigration Consultant.
 These professionals are members of regulatory bodies that work to protect consumers against fraud and unethical practices.
-You can check if someone is authorized by visiting the Government of Canada law society directory.
+Directories for checking whether someone is authorized are listed at the IRCC website.

-An Authorized Representative will always ask you to sign an IMM 5476 Use of Representative form, found on the IRCC site, to include with your application.
+An Authorized Representative will always ask you to sign an IMM 5476 Use of Representative form to include with your application.
 Using an unauthorized or undeclared representative is illegal and may lead to a refusal of your application.

 Applications prepared by Authorized Representatives don’t get faster processing times or other preferential treatment from IRCC.